 I teach on a wide range of modules throughout the School of Music, primarily focussing on music technology, composition and the Music, Multimedia & Electronics (MME) programme.

-This includes various modules relating to Electronic Music Production and Creation; Music Technology; Electronic & Computer Music.
+This includes various modules relating to Electronic Music Production and Creation; Music Technology; Electronic & Computer Music and Composition.

 Research groups and institutes